CartoDB/CARTO-for-Qlik/README.md

-# CartoDB for Qlik
+# CARTO for Qlik

-_CartoDB's Torque maps on Qlik_
+_CARTO's Torque maps on Qlik_

-CartoQlik allows you to use CartoDB's Torque map rendering library on Qlik Sense.
+CartoQlik allows you to use CARTO's Torque map rendering library on Qlik Sense.

 ## Features